varlardohaeris/emacs-archives/emacswiki/zones-readme.txt

  `-NUM' part uses `zz-narrow-repeat' to cycle to the next narrowing.

- If option `zz-narrowing-use-fringe-flag' is non-nil, which it is by default, then the face of the selected frame's fringe is set to `zz-fringe-for-narrowing' whenever the buffer is narrowed.
+ If option `zz-narrowing-use-fringe-flag' is non-nil then the face of the selected frame's fringe is set to `zz-fringe-for-narrowing' whenever the buffer is narrowed.
 This shows you that the current buffer is narrowed even if the mode-line does not.

 (@* "Define Your Own Commands")